-It’s February, which means that I’m gearing up for one of my favorite holidays—no, not Valentine’s Day; Galentine’s Day!
-If this magnificent festivity is new to you, allow me to explain: Galentine’s Day is a celebration of the amazing women in your life be they your best buds, sisters, mom, work wife, etc. Traditionally, (I guess I’m using that word lightly since the holiday was invented less than a decade ago by Leslie Knope of the TV show Parks & Recreation) Galentine’s Day is celebrated over brunch so I set to brainstorming some classy ideas for my own mid-day gathering.
+It’s February, which means that I’m gearing up for one of my favorite holidays — no, not Valentine’s Day — Galentine’s Day!
+If this magnificent festivity is new to you, allow me to explain: Galentine’s Day is a celebration of the amazing women in your life, whether they are your best buds, sisters, mom, work wife, etc. Traditionally (I’m using that word lightly since the holiday was invented less than a decade ago by Leslie Knope of the TV show Parks & Recreation), Galentine’s Day is celebrated over brunch, so I set to brainstorming some classy ideas for my own mid-day gathering.
 And, you know me, it had to include a thrifty project.
-Enter, the Galentine’s Day tiered chalkboard dessert tray.
-Because, what’s Galentine’s Day without some sweets?
+Enter the Galentine’s Day tiered chalkboard dessert tray.
+Because what’s Galentine’s Day without some sweets?

-For this project, I headed to Goodwill in search of some picture frames, fabric, and a cute knob to top my center dowel.
-Buying supplies from Goodwill doesn’t only mean that I save money and come away with something completely unique, it also means that I’m helping create opportunities for individuals within my community who are looking to find jobs, build skills and earn credentials, including veterans and military families, single mothers and those who lack education or work experience.
+For this project, I headed to Goodwill in search of some picture frames, fabric and a cute knob to top my center dowel.
+Buying supplies from Goodwill doesn’t only mean that I save money and come away with something completely unique; it also means that I’m helping create opportunities for individuals within my community who are looking to find jobs, build skills and earn credentials, including veterans, military families, single mothers and those who lack education or work experience.
 Here’s a full list of all of my supplies:

 – Two thrifted picture frames (look for frames that are flat and have enough space to write on)

 – Non-toxic chalkboard paint*